datagrok-ai/public/help/develop/how-to/access-data.md

 ### Database Connection Caching

-Caching query results is quite straightforward — all you need to do is setting the `cache results` parameter to `true`.
+Caching query results is quite straightforward — all you need to do is setting the `cacheResults` parameter to `true`.
 Saving relies on the current connection parameters and the query name, if those remain unchanged, you will get the cached results.
 A similar setting exists at the query level as well: `--meta.cache: true`.

 ## Reading Files